aselshall/eds/HW/HW3.md

 1. Repeat the steps in Lessons 10 - 12 Pansas Primer using a dataset of your interest
 2. Apply a Pandas method that was not introduced in class in your data analysis
 3. Present noteworthy information uncovered from your data exploration
-4. Document your use of AI-LLM in debugging your code and seeking help during the process
+4. Document your use of AI-LLM in improving your learning and productivity

 ### Learning objectives
 As outlined in the syllabus, this course emphasizes project-based learning and self-directed study opportunities.
 This problem provides you with the chance to explore a dataset of personal interest.
 The objectives of this problem are to: